CCI-Bonn/dCNN-MRI-Reconstruction/README.md

 ## Architecture

-The architecture of our network is shown below
+The architecture of the network used in this study is shown below
 <p align="center">
   <img src="img/Architecture_2.png" width="1000px" alt="">
 </p>